StefanIvemo/stefanivemo.github.io/_posts/2020-06-26-Inventory App Services enabled for VNet Integration.md

 <img src="https://github.com/StefanIvemo/stefanivemo.github.io/blob/master/images/vnet-integration/script-output-black.PNG?raw=true">

 It turns out there is a [bug](https://github.com/Azure/azure-cli/issues/12084) when running Azure CLI commands in PowerShell Scripts.
 There is a workaround available where you can add an environment variable to the [Azure CLI Config](https://docs.microsoft.com/en-us/cli/azure/azure-cli-configuration?view=azure-cli-latest) to disable color settings.
 The configuration file itself is located at `$AZURE_CONFIG_DIR/config`.
 The default value of `AZURE_CONFIG_DIR` is `$HOME/.azure` on Linux and macOS, and `%USERPROFILE%\.azure` on Windows.
-I've added the following environment variables to my config file to disable coloring and suppress warnings that commands are in preview (az webapp vnet-integration is currently in preview).
+I've added the following environment variables to my config file to disable coloring and suppress warnings that commands are in preview.

 {% highlight conf %}
 [core]